Infrared absorption spectroscopy of a single polyatomic molecular ion: Photon absorption detection

 Overall, an experimental sequence consists of cat state generation, photon absorption, and the reversal of cat state generation.
 After such a sequence, the displacement from the absorption event can be related to an atomic excitation to $\lvert\downarrow\rangle$ which can be detected with a maximum probability of $\sin{(2\eta_\text{m} |\alpha|)}^2$.
 In the regime of $\eta_\text{m} \text{Re}(\alpha) \ll 1$, it is advantageous to evaluate the atomic excitation in the $\hat{\sigma}_y$ basis by adding an extra $\hat{R}_x(\pi/2)$ operation on the atom before detection.
 We define the measured signal in this case to be the peak-to-peak amplitude in the atomic excitation as we vary $\phi_-$:

 which is the expected signal from a noiseless experiment.

 We implemented this technique experimentally on a two-ion crystal of one $^{40}$Ca$^+$ ion and one $^{40}$CaOH$^+$ ion, which is generated by leaking in water vapor~\cite{okadaAccelerationChemicalReaction2003,wuPhotodissociationSpectraSingle2024a}, as described in Methods~\hyperref[meth:molecule generation]{A}.
-In order to analyze the effect of imperfections in the experiment on this method, we emulate the absorption event by a displacement caused by an electric force on the ion crystal.
+In order to analyze the effect of imperfections in the experiment on this method (mainly due to atomic and motional decoherence), we emulate the absorption event by a displacement caused by an electric force on the ion crystal.
 To implement a displacement with a controlled magnitude, we apply a series of $n_{\text{kick}}$ short electric kick pulses.
 They are temporally separated by the oscillation period of the ion crystal's in-phase motion such that they add up coherently to a displacement $\hat{D}(\eta=n_{\text{kick}} \eta_k)$ on the motional state of the crystal.
-The displacement magnitude from a single kick pulse is set to $\eta_k = 0.0193(2)$ to be comparable with the expected recoil of a mid-infrared photon absorption event.
+Here, $\eta_k$ is the displacement magnitude from a single kick pulse which is set to 0.0193(2) to be comparable with the expected recoil of a mid-infrared photon absorption event.